ibm-cloud-docs/cloud-object-storage/basics/archive.md

 PUT https://{endpoint}/{bucket}?lifecycle # path style
 PUT https://{bucket}.{endpoint}?lifecycle # virtual host style
 ```
 {: caption="Example 1.
-Note the use of slashes and dots in the example of syntax." caption-side="bottom"}
+Note the use of slashes and dots in this example of syntax." caption-side="bottom"}

 ```xml
 <LifecycleConfiguration>